sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-setup/ai-core-aiapi-postman-setup.md

 [ACCORDION-BEGIN [Step 2: ](Set Postman environment variables for SAP AI Core API)]

-To use environment variables for our API calls.
+To use environment variables for your API calls.

 1. Click the drop-down on the top right corner
 2. select `aicore-ai-env` ( *imported in previous step* )